Mewatools/mewa-docs/user-interface/main-window.md

 ## Main Window

-Below is Mewa's main window when we launch it for the first time.
+Below is Mewa's main window when launched for the first time.

 At the top is the app bar with 3 buttons.
 Just below is a big empty area, that's the node-graph window, because it has no nodes it looks empty.
 Below is node-graph window is the timeline that contains play buttons and a play bar.
 At the bottom end is the status bar used to show usefull tips and information.